gmc-code/PC-microbit-micropython/docs/lessons/While_loops..rst

 | While loops have a condition that is tested each time the loop runs.
 | The condition must be True for the loop to run.
 | If the condition is False, the loop is exited.

 | A counter can be used in the while loop condition.
 | The counter is set before the while loop.
-| The counter is incremented in a while loop.
+| The counter is incremented (increased by a constant amount) in a while loop.

 ----